Native-Planet/perigee/readme.md

 An HTTP server and CLI tool for performing Azimuth PKI operations for Urbit IDs

 Set the `ROLLER_URL` env var for custom roller.
+Set the `ADMIN_TOKEN` env var if you want authentication in server mode.

 To build: `go build -o perigee`

 > Note that you can use the `privkey` url parameter or `--private-key` cli arg instead of a master ticket and provide an ethereum wallet private key for an ownership or management address

----

 ### `get-wallet`